View Susan Gomez's Obituary on www.chieftain.com/ and share memories

 |

-- peacefully went home to be with Jesus on Oct.
-22, 2019.
-Born in Pueblo, a home she loved, Pebs also lived and loved her life most recently in Lakewood.
+- peacefully went home to be with Jesus on the 22nd of Oct., 2019.
+Born in Pueblo, Colo., a home she loved, Pebs also lived and loved her life most recently in Lakewood, Colo.
 Our Pebs was always the life of the party and loved by all.
-She always gave more than she took and could aways put a smile on the face of anyone who was lucky enough to cross her path.
-Pebs was preceded in death by father, Robert; grandfather, Alphonso Gomez; grandmother, Lupe Law-rence; and may other family and friends.
-Sur-

-- vived by mother, Frances; brother, Robert "Bam;" grandmother, Consuelo Gomez; beloved aunt and uncle, Al and Rose Pena; loving cousin and caregiver, Sonya (Dean) Sandoval; godson, Adrian Sandoval; along with a host of other family and friends.
-Funeral services, 1 p.m., Nov.
-2, 2019, at Our Lady of Mt.
-Carmel, 421 Clark St, Pueblo, CO 81003, with a huge party and celebration to follow at Eagleridge Event Center, 805 Eagleridge Blvd., Pueblo, CO 81008.
-In honor of our Pebs, please wear your favorite sports attire or Nike t-shirt.
+She always gave more than she took and could always put a smile on the face of anyone who was lucky enough to cross her path.
+Pebs was preceded in death by father, Robert; grandfathers, Alfonso Gomez and John Tafoya; and grandmother, Lupe Granillo Lawrence and many other family and friends.
+Survived by mother, Frances; brother, Robert "Bam"; and grandmother, Consuelo Gomez; beloved aunt and uncle, Al and Rose Pena; loving cousin and caregiver, Sonya (Dean) Sandoval; godson, Adrian Sandoval, along with a host of other family and friends.
+Funeral services will be at 1 p.m., Nov.
+2, 2019, at Our Lady of Mount Carmel, 421 Clark St., Pueblo, Colo., 81003, with a huge party and celebration of life to follow at Eagleridge Event Center, 805 Eagleridge Blvd., Pueblo, Colo., 81008.
+In honor of Pebs, please wear your favorite sports attire or Nike shirt.